Prva banka Crne Gore: History

-In 1901, Niksic Saving Bank was the first bank in Montenegro.
-It got its name from the city in which it was founded.
-Beginning a more progressive society and the city was also driving business growth, and the founding of the Montenegrin brewery "Onogost" in 1896, and the First Niksic Saving Bank in 1901, also meant the beginnings of industrial and banking capital.
+In 1901, Niksic Saving Bank became the first bank in Montenegro.
+Its name is derived from the city where it was founded.
+Beginning a more progressive society in the city was also driving business growth.
+The founding of the Montenegrin brewery "Onogost" in 1896, and the First Niksic Saving Bank in 1901, also meant the beginnings of industrial and banking capital.
 This was a key moment in the further development of Niksic industry and society.

 The promoter of the First Niksic Saving Bank (originally called First Niksic Money Cooperative) was Joco Petrovic, a renowned finance expert.
 At the incorporation general meeting on 6 January 1901, an interim board of directors included traders, craftsmen, and aristocrats, voted in favour of a document titled "Saving Bank Rules".
 On 5 March 1901, King Nikola I Petrovic gave his official support to the newly founded First Niksic Saving Bank, and the president of the State Council at the time, Bozo Petrovic, endorsed the saving bank rules.

 In 1908, the Saving Bank opened new branches in Velimlje and Savnik, and after the Balkan Wars in 1912-1913 it opened another in Pljevlja.
-However, its successful existence was somewhat disturbed by the decision by the state to protect the indebted population during the war with the Law on Extending Loan Terms for Citizens.
+However, its success was somewhat disturbed by the state's decision to protect the indebted population during the war with the Law on Extending Loan Terms for Citizens.

 On 2 March 1914, Saving Bank changed its name to Niksic Credit Bank, but operated under this name only very briefly, until the First World War began later the same year.
 Niksic Credit Bank resumed operations in 1923 when political and social tensions and currency fluctuations had diminished.
 After it again suspended operations during the Second World War, it continued its banking activity late towards the end of 1944, within the system of the National Bank of Yugoslavia.